Ryanlijinke/unisvg.github.io/README.md

 python evaluation.py
 ```
 ## Acknowledgement
-This repo benefits from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), thanks for your great work!
+This repo benefits from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [LLaVA](https://github.com/haotian-liu/LLaVA), thanks for your great work!
 ## Citation

 If you use this dataset in your research, please cite the following paper: